esnaultdev/MaterialValues/README.md

 Changelog
 ---------

-A changelog for available values is available [here](https://aodevblue.github.io/MaterialValues/about/changelog/).
+A changelog is available [here](https://aodevblue.github.io/MaterialValues/about/changelog/).

 -----